Paraidomat/linux-turbo-adventure/Markdown/005_System_Monitoring.md

 ### `df`

-- Quick overview of how much disk space you have left on your drives.

-- Live Demo

-::: note
+::: notes

 - Output without `-h` is in bytes, with `-h` it's __human readable__
 - With `--total` you can see total disk space available on all Filesystems

 :::

+- Quick overview of how much disk space you have left on your drives.

+- Live Demo

 ## How Do I Find Out How Much Disk Space I Have Left?

 ### `du`

-- Gives a better picture of **what** is taking up the space.
-- Will analyze usage for the current directory and any subdirectories

-- Live Demo

-::: note
+::: notes

 - `du`
 - `du -h`